wp-plugins/wp-filebase/readme.txt

 4. The Editor Button to insert tags for filelists and download urls

 == Changelog ==

+= 0.2.9 =
+* New Feature: Files are scanned for ID3 tags and other data that can be displayed in templates
+* Automatic thumbnails out of MP3 cover arts
+* New default templates for MP3 files
+* New default template for FLV videos (including player)
+* Added option for disabling HTTP Caching
+* Re-structured setting tabs
+* Thumbnail fix

 = 0.2.8.5 =
 * Added support for multiple embedded AJAX file tree views (file browsers)